UK singles chart records and statistics: Most weeks at number one by single

 The record for most non-consecutive weeks at number one is 18 by Frankie Laine's "I Believe" in 1953.
 It spent nine weeks at number one, dropped down for a week, returned to number one for six weeks, dropped down for a further week and returned to number one for a third time for three weeks.

 The longest unbroken run at number one is "(Everything I Do) I Do It for You" by Bryan Adams, which spent 16 consecutive weeks in 1991.

 Ed Sheeran is the only artist to ever have multiple songs spend 10 or more weeks at the top of the charts, achieving the feat with both "Shape of You" in 2017 and "Bad Habits" in 2021.

-Below is a table of all singles that have spent 10 or more weeks at the top of the charts:

 Note: Songs denoted with an asterisk (*) spent non-consecutive weeks at number one.

+Biggest climb to number one

+The single with the biggest climb to number one is "Marvin Gaye" by Charlie Puth featuring Meghan Trainor, which climbed from number 90 on the week ending 20 August 2015.

+The biggest climb to number one within the top 40 goes to "So What" by Pink, which climbed from number 38 on the week ending 11 October 2008.